OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:19

-For it is written:
+For scripture says:

-> “I will destroy the wisdom of the wise,
+> “I will bring to nothing the wisdom of the wise,
-> And the understanding of those who have understanding, I will confound.”
+> And the understanding of the discerning I will thwart.”

 ## 1 Corinthians 1:20